gratipay/finances/README.md

  - `FYNNNN.beancount`, containing the opening and closing transactions for the year, and including all of the month files.

-Then there's an [`accounts.beancount`](accounts.beancount) file in the repo root, where we keep track of our chart of accounts.
-A [`gratipay.beancount`](gratipay.beancount) file ties it all together, setting options, and including the chart of accounts and transactions from all fiscal years.
+A [`gratipay.beancount`](gratipay.beancount) file ties these together, setting options, and including the transactions from all fiscal years.
 That's where you want to point Beancount's scripts.

 ## Working on the Finances